 Since our inception, we have sustained operating losses and have used cash raised by issuing securities in our operations.
-During the three-months ended March 31, 2015 and 2014, we used cash in operating activities of \$275,445 and \$2,734,954, respectively, and incurred a net loss of \$1,116,155, and \$11,284,929, respectively.
+During the six-months ended June 30, 2015 and 2014, we used cash in operating activities of \$569,235 and \$3,786,706, respectively, and incurred a net loss of \$1,700,420, and \$13,305,999, respectively.

 We require additional financing in order to continue to fund our operations, and pay existing and future liabilities and other obligations.
-To conserve cash recourses, we have agreed with our employees and executives to defer cash payment of compensation, which will be paid when we have sufficient cash resources, as described in the Current Report on Form 8-K dated January 22, 2015.
+To conserve cash recourses, we have agreed with our employees, executives, and certain vendors to pay any compensation due during any calendar quarter that has not been paid in cash in the form of shares of Common Stock or incentive stock options, as described in the Current Report on Form 8-K dated July 7, 2015.
 In addition, we have deferred payment of other trade payables.
+We intend to continue such arrangements until it obtains sufficient financing to restore full compensation and payment amounts.

-It is estimated that our limited available cash resources as of the date of this Quarterly Report on Form 10-Q, would be sufficient to continue operations on a limited budget only through June 30, 2015.
-We intend to raise additional capital that would fund our operations through at least December 31, 2015.
+It is estimated that our limited available cash resources as of the date of this Quarterly Report on Form 10-Q, would be sufficient to continue operations on a limited budget only through October 15, 2015.
+In addition to the \$1,125,000 raised during the first six-months of 2015, we intend to raise additional capital that would fund our operations through at least June 30, 2016.
 We are currently negotiating the terms of additional financing with investors and are considering a private placement of our common stock and warrants to purchase common stock.
 Any financing transaction could also, or in the alternative, include the issuance of our debt or convertible debt securities.
 There can be no assurance that a financing transaction would be available to us on terms and conditions that we determined are acceptable.